 |What you can expect of us||What we expect of you|

-|Treat you fairly and with respect Communicate with you in plain language Review your matter regularly Advise you of any changes in the law that affect your matter Advise you of any reasonably foreseeable circumstances and risks that could affect the outcome of your matter||Provide documents when we ask for them and respond promptly when we ask for instructions or information Notify us if your contact details change Tell us immediately if your expectations change or if you are not sure you understand what we have discussed Inform us of any time limits or objectives that might not be obvious to us Notify us immediately if you receive any email or other communication purporting to be from the firm stating that we have changed our bank details or payment arrangements.
-Let us know about any other changes that may affect the way we deal with your matter|
+|We will… Treat you fairly and with respect Communicate with you in plain language Review your matter regularly Tell you about any changes in the law that affect your matter Tell you about any reasonably foreseeable circumstances and risks that could affect the outcome of the work we are carrying out for you||You must… Provide documents when we ask for them, and respond promptly when we ask for instructions or information Tell us if your contact details change Tell us immediately if your expectations change or if you are not sure you understand what we have discussed Tell us any time limits or objectives that might not be obvious to us Tell us immediately if you receive any email or other communication that appears to be from us and stating that we have changed our bank details or payment arrangements Let us know about any other changes that may affect the way we carry out our work for you|

-Scope of our legal services
+Our legal services

 - can only be relied on by you; and

-We are normally open between 9am to 5pm from Monday to Friday
+We are normally open between 9am to 5pm from Monday to Friday.

 Our liability to you

-Your contract is solely with Robertsons Legal Ltd which has sole legal liability for the work done for you and for any act or omission in the course of that work.
-No representative, director, officer, employee, agent or consultant of Robertsons Legal Ltd, will have any personal legal liability for any loss or claim.
+Your contract is solely with us, and we alone are legally liable for the work we do for you.
+No individual representative, director, officer, employee, agent or consultant of ours will have any personal legal liability for any loss or claim.

 - death or personal injury caused by our negligence;

-- fraud or fraudulent misrepresentation;
+- fraud or fraudulent statements or assurances;

 Our charges and billing

-- these Terms of Business state otherwise.
+- these terms of business state otherwise.

-External organisations such as the Information Commissioner’s Office or Lexcel/ISO auditors and the SRA may conduct audit or quality checks on our practice from time to time.
-They may wish to audit or quality checks your file and related papers for this purpose.
-We will require that these external organisations maintain confidentiality in relation to any files and papers which are audited or quality checked.
+External organisations such as the Information Commissioner’s Office, the Law Society, qualification boards and the SRA may from time to time conduct audits or quality checks on our work.
+They may want to check your case file and related papers for this purpose.
+We will make sure that these external organisations keep any information involved in an audit or quality check confidential.

-Conflicts of Interests
+Conflicts of interests

 Privacy and data protection

-- contacting us by emailing firstname.lastname@example.org; or
+- emailing email@example.com; or

-- using the ‘unsubscribe’ link in emails
+- using the ‘unsubscribe’ link in our emails.

 Banking and related matters